Layer Boundaries¶

 | ELF loading | Owns | Supplies executable bytes | Resolves executable path and bytes |

-| Linux syscall behavior | Owns | Orchestrates blocking and state movement | Does not define |
+| Linux syscall behavior | Owns | Executes host effects and transports state | Does not define |

 | Worker lifecycle | Does not own | Owns | Uses |

-| Process orchestration | Defines guest-visible effects | Owns browser-side lifecycle and scheduling | Provides high-level process API |
+| Process lifecycle | Supervisor owns guest-visible ordering | Creates/copies/terminates host workers and memory on request | Provides high-level process API |

-| Filesystem semantics | Owns guest-visible memfs/fd behavior | Owns runtime snapshots and RPC | Applies files and file layers |
+| Filesystem semantics | Owns guest-visible memfs/fd and control-plane behavior | Owns backing I/O, runtime snapshots, and host RPC execution | Applies files and file layers |

 | Package resolution | Does not own | Does not own | Owns provider abstraction |